 Safeguarding concerns and responses for individual children are kept in a child protection file.
 Child Protection files are stored individually for each child and are separate to a child's main pupil file.
 The Designated Safeguarding Lead is responsible for ensuring the quality, maintenance, and management of child protection files; as well as using the system to monitor themes and patterns of concern to inform and continue to improve the whole school approach to safeguarding.
-Up until the end of the academic year 2022/23 all safeguarding concerns were logged on Bromcom.
-For the start of the academic year 2023/24, the trust have moved to CPOMS.
-All information is stored electronically.
-When a child moves school, this information is shared via the CTF transfer.
+All information is stored via CPOMS.